 Q // What do if I want to build a trail on RRGCC land?

-First, it’s important to attend a Train the Trainer day, which will be held throughout the year.
+If you are also interested in leading the project, it’s important to attend a Train the Trainer day, which will be held throughout the year.
 We use these days to teach those interested in trail development how to properly build a sustainable trail.
-We are working on getting all trails, in both the PMRP and the MFRP, to the point that they make the least environmental impact as possible and require as little maintenance as possible.

 Q // Where is the MFRP parking lot?